State Fire Marshal - Juvenile Firesetting Intervention Program

 Most programs work with children 5 – 17 years of age.
 Younger children may be seen based on the situation.
-If a child is facing charges, the fire department may wait until the case is settled because r attendance in an Intervention Program is often ordered as part of the deferment, parole or sentencing.
+If a child is facing charges, the fire department may wait until the case is settled because attendance in an Intervention Program is often ordered as part of the deferment, parole or sentencing.

 Fire setting can be a symptom of another challenge a child is facing.
-If the child is at high risk of continuing their risky behavior with fire, you will likely be encouraged to seek the assistance of a mental health professional to address the underlying cause of their behavior.
+If the child is at high risk of continuing their dangerous behavior with fire, you will likely be encouraged to seek the assistance of a mental health professional to address the underlying cause of their behavior.
 If your insurance does not cover the costs, your local health department can often find assistance.